enkidevs/curriculum/typescript/introduction/intro-typescript/why-typescript.md

   - introduction

 links:
-  - (TypeScript is one of the most loved languages)[https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted]{website}
+  - '(TypeScript is one of the most loved languages)[https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted]{website}'
-  - (TypeScript is getting more popular every year)[https://2019.stateofjs.com/javascript-flavors/typescript/]{website}
+  - '(TypeScript is getting more popular every year)[https://2019.stateofjs.com/javascript-flavors/typescript/]{website}'
-  - (What is the difference between statically typed and dynamically typed languages?)[https://stackoverflow.com/questions/1517582/what-is-the-difference-between-statically-typed-and-dynamically-typed-languages]{discussion}
+  - '(What is the difference between statically typed and dynamically typed languages?)[https://stackoverflow.com/questions/1517582/what-is-the-difference-between-statically-typed-and-dynamically-typed-languages]{discussion}'

 ---